Janb0/Theme-Changer/ThemeChanger/Readme.md

 3. Paste(CTRL + V) your themes here
 4. Delete the empty file there

-You should be now ready to switch between your themes by running "theme changer" shortcut
+You should be now ready to switch between your themes by running Main.py file in ThemeChanger\Source.
+For your convinience I would recommend creating a shorcut to said file.

 ------------------------------------|| Post Scriptum ||------------------------------------

-You can move the "theme changer" shortcut anyway for easy access (I recommend putting it on
+You can move your shortcut anywhere for easy access (I recommend putting it on
 	your desktop or taskbar)

-You can now also delete the "Source" and "Guide pictures"
+You can now also delete the "Guide pictures"  folder.
-	folders: ThemeChanger\Source; ThemeChanger\Guide pictures

 If windows settings app open up every time you change your theme, unfortunately it is a
 	windows "feature" that, to my information, cannot be disabled